-As most of you know, here in the United States we are celebrating Thanksgiving this week.
-I realize that this Tip goes to many other countries where a holiday similar to Thanksgiving is celebrated at different times.
+As most of you know, here in the United States, we are celebrating Thanksgiving this week.
+I realize that this Tip goes to many other countries where Thanksgiving is celebrated at different times.
 Regardless of where you live and when you celebrate it, Thanksgiving is a good time to remember to be thankful and grateful for everything that you have in life.
 I have often been reminded that success in life has everything to do with an attitude of gratitude.
 When a person has a good attitude and a grateful heart, it seems to open doors of opportunity for them that would never be opened otherwise.
 Not many people who are bitter and ungrateful have prospered very much in their life.

 Years ago, I heard the story of an Englishman by the name of Matthew Henry.
 He was a preacher and well-known Bible scholar who lived from 1662 to 1714.
 His exposition of the Old and New Testament is a commentary that is still in print to this very day.
 He was known for his practical application, combined with a well-sustained flow of English literature.
 Perhaps that is what made the commentary one of the best works of its kind.

 “First,” he said, “I am thankful I have never been robbed before.
 Second, I am thankful he took my money and not my life.
 Third, I am thankful he did not take more; he could have taken my horse and my clothes as well.
 Next, I am thankful that what I had stolen from me really did not amount to very much.
-Then I am grateful that what I lost, in time, could all be replaced.
+Then, I am grateful that what I lost, in time, could all be replaced.
 But, finally, and most importantly, I am thankful that I was the one robbed and not the robber!”

 Isn’t that a fantastic attitude of thankfulness and gratitude?
 I remember reading that story years ago and thinking, “I want to be that kind of person.”
 Not that I want to put myself in harm’s way and constantly have bad things happen to me!
-But, I want to be the kind of person who looks for the good, the pure, and the positive in everything that happens in my life.
-If I believed that life was just a series of meaningless, random events that haphazardly happened to me, I think I would live in a constant state of depression.
-I truly believe that life has its way of teaching me what it wants me to know.
-If I will look for ways to have a grateful heart and be thankful, I will find them, just as Matthew Henry did so long ago.
+But I want to be the kind of person who looks for the good, the pure, and the positive in everything that happens in my life.
+If I believed that life was just a string of meaningless, random events that haphazardly happened to me, I think I would live in a constant state of depression.
+I must believe that life has its way of teaching me what it wants me to know.
+If I look for ways to have a grateful heart and be thankful, I will find them, just as Matthew Henry did so long ago.
 Again, an “attitude of gratitude” always carries the day!

 During this time of Thanksgiving, let me encourage you to look at even the most difficult, heartbreaking, gut-wrenching situations that you may be facing right now and look for ways that you can be grateful for what has taken place in your life.
-During our darkest moments there is still good to be found.
+During our darkest moments, there is still good to be found.

-The last time I was in Israel our guide Moshe, told us the holocaust was a terrible thing, yet out of it came the nation of Israel.
-“Without the holocaust we would never have had a homeland and nation for our people!”
+The last time I was in Israel, our guide, Moshe, told us the holocaust was a terrible thing, yet out of it came the nation of Israel.
+“Without the holocaust, we would never have had a homeland and nation for our people!”
 That is the attitude I am talking about!
 I cannot completely control what happens to me, but I can control how I respond to those things!

 Tip: There is always something for which you can be thankful!